puhk/puhk/packages/puhk-core/README.md

-# Nojball Game
+# Puhk Core

-The core of nojball - physics, network, etc
+The core of Puhk - physics, network, etc

 ## Installing